Interacting with the real blockchain

 acton script deploy.tolk --net testnetDeploy to mainnet:

-acton script deploy.tolk --net mainnetIn broadcast mode, post-deploy getter calls such as
+acton script deploy.tolk --net mainnetIn broadcast mode, post-deploy getter calls such as counter.currentCounter() automatically read from the selected broadcast network.
+An explicit --fork-net is not required for the common deploy-and-check flow.

-Using Wallets in Scripts
+Using wallets in scripts

 The scripts.wallet() function returns a wallet struct with an address field: